LuisEduardoSandoval/PersonalMirrorProject1/README.md

 Implement UI and design features.

 Extra features and customization.
-A menu for desired items
+A menu for desired items at the top and more integrated applications.